-The Accommodation Office, located in the basement of Pearl House, is usually the first port of call for any queries relating to accommodation.
-Contact them by calling 01223 767775 or emailing email@example.com
+The Accommodation Office, located in the basement of Pearl House, is typically the first port of call for any accommodation queries.
+Contact them by calling 01223 767775 or emailing firstname.lastname@example.org

 All our rooms are the subject of licence agreements which set out the rights and responsibilities of both the student and the College:

 Students should sign the appropriate licence.
 Room licences start on 1 October, except Buckingham House, which starts on the first Sunday after the 1 October All nights prior to these dates will be charged for.

 Students are supplied with a key to their room by the Porters.
 All students should lock their room even if only leaving for a short time; unfortunately attempts at theft are not uncommon.
 Undergraduate students must return keys to the Porter when vacating their room at the end of each Term.
 Graduate students must return their keys when leaving for an extended period of time or at the end of their course.
 There is more information about the use and loss of both keys and University cards on the DE&E Operational Policies page.